Arzon: Geography

 Several hamlets are located on the territory of the commune: Monteno, Kerners, Béninze, Tumiac, Kerjouanno.

 Tourism

 Arzon is a popular summer resort.
 In winter, fall and spring, only two "gendarmes" (French military police) work in Arzon, but in the summer there are far more to cope with the influx of tourists.

 Population

-Inhabitants of Arzon are called Arzonais.
+Inhabitants of Arzon are called Arzonais in French.

 International relations

 Arzon is twinned with Lahinch, Ireland.